 Regular data audits to manage and mitigate risks will inform the data register.
 This contains information on what data is held, where it is stored, how it is used, who is responsible and any further regulations or retention timescales that may be relevant.
-Regular audits of our data protection processes and information security management system will be carried out in accordance with our ISO 9001 & 27001 accreditations.
+You must conduct a regular data audit as defined by the DPO and normal procedures.